UKGovernmentBEIS/inspect_ai/tools.html.md

   and Python code.

-- [Web Browser](#sec-web-browser), which provides the model with a headless Chromimum web browser that supports navigation, history, and mouse/keyboard interactions.
+- [Web Browser](#sec-web-browser), which provides the model with a headless Chromium web browser that supports navigation, history, and mouse/keyboard interactions.

 - [Web Search](#sec-web-search), which uses the Google Search API to